Bulacan State University: History

-Early history
+American invasion era

 The Bulacan State University started as an intermediate school in 1904.
 It was established during the early years of the American occupation by virtue of Act 74 of the Philippine Commission in 1901, which created the then Department of Public Instruction with the mandate to establish schools in every pueblo (town) of the country and reorganize those already existing.
 Instructions in the intermediate schools established during that time were supplemented with trade or industrial instruction.

-In 1907, Bulacan Governor Teodoro Sandiko started to look for funds to put up a trade school for his constituents.
-His efforts paid off when the intermediate school became the Bulacan Trade School in 1909.
-The school had an American principal and five teachers, four of whom are Americans, the so-called Thomasites.

 Upon the implementation in 1918 of the Philippine Autonomy Act passed by the U.S. Congress in 1916, the Bulacan Trade School was formally turned-over to the Filipinos with Mr. Basilio Abiado as its first Filipino principal.

-After World War II
+Japanese occupation era

 In 1945, after repairing the damage suffered during the Second World War; the school reopened with a few hand tools and materials donated by the U.S. army stationed in the provincial capitol.
 With the steady increase in enrollment, more buildings were constructed.
 In 1949, the United States Information Service (USIS) donated two Quonset huts, which were used as shops and classrooms.
-In 1951, the two-storey related subjects building was constructed with funds from the War Damage Rehabilitation Fund, and in 1952, the one-storey Girls' Trades building was built with half of the cost of construction was donated by the school's Parent-Teacher Association.